What Is a Bachelor of Science in Chemistry?

 Chemical sciences have shaped modern society.
 Scientific advancements in this field influence many aspects of everyday life, and behind these advancements is a team of chemists and chemical engineers.
 If you’re interested in changing the world around you and improving the lives of people in your community, consider applying to the Bachelor of Science in Chemistry degree program at Grand Canyon University.

 As a private Christian university, GCU emphasizes the role of ethical decision-making within the scientific field.
-Students analyze the roles and responsibilities of their future profession in light of ethical considerations and matters of morality.
+Bachelor’s in chemistry students analyze the roles and responsibilities of their future profession in light of ethical considerations and matters of morality.

 What You’ll Learn With a Bachelor’s Degree in Chemistry

 Careers in science and technology present exciting possibilities for today’s students.
-During your undergraduate chemistry degree studies at GCU, you will acquire the professional skills and foundational scientific knowledge necessary to pursue your future ambitions.
+During your undergraduate scientific studies at GCU, you will acquire the professional skills and foundational scientific knowledge necessary to pursue your future ambitions.
 Develop a values-based knowledge in chemical science and focus on your studies through the lens of the Christian perspective.
 Consider the principles of environmental and ecological responsibility, humanitarianism and social issues as you study the chemical sciences.

 In courses such as Principles of Biochemistry, Critical Analyses in Science and Organic Chemistry, bachelor’s in chemistry degree students will acquire the following core competencies: